marcriehm/kubernetes-research/Authorization.md

 This ClusterRoleBinding grants to the user 'foo\@bar.com' the permissions specified in ClusterRole 'cluster-role-pod-reader-1'.
 Note that if roleRef.kind was given as Group the binding would be for a group rather than a user.
-Note that multiple subjects (users and groups) may be given in a single RoleBinding.
+Note that multiple subjects (users and groups) may be given in a single RoleBinding, however only one role reference is possible.

 Note that the Kubernetes RBAC system is pessimistic: an operation will fail unless the combination of a Role and RoleBinding permits it.
 Deny style permissions are not needed.